ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 The API interface is less visual than the OVHcloud Control Panel but will allow you to perform a lot of actions. a large number of actions.
 You can manage and customise your VLAN, add interfaces to your instances, or create highly customised servers.

-You may need to retrieve multiple information before using a specific API.

 You can simply access it from [our web page](https://ca.api.ovh.com/), but also use it to create your PHP or Python scripts.
 This way, you can freely automate basic tasks with scripts, optimize your own functions and much more.

+You may need to retrieve various information before using some API calls because a specific input is required.

 See the guide [First Steps with OVHcloud APIs](../../api/first-steps-with-ovh-api/) to get started with the OVHcloud APIv6.

-See the guide [First Steps with OVHcloud APIs](../../api/first-steps-with-ovh-api/) to learn how to use the OVHcloud API.

 ### OpenStack API

 It is possible to manage Public Cloud Services using Linux or Windows command lines after downloading and installing OpenStack tools.

-his method requires a good knowledge of Linux or Windows to take advantage of it, but it allows you to leverage all the power of OpenStack.
+This method requires a good knowledge of Linux or Windows to take advantage of it, but it allows you to leverage all the power of OpenStack.

 Depending on the layer you want to manage, you will need to use the Nova (Compute), Neutron (network), Glance (Image) or Swift (Object Storage) client.
 The latest addition to the family, the Openstack client, allows you to manage almost all Openstack layers directly.